lidofinance/lido-dao/README.md

 ### Other

-To reset the devchain state, stop the processes and use:
+To reset the devchain state, use:

 ```bash
 ./shutdown.sh && ./startup.sh
 ```

-or to just clean restart
+or just do a clean restart by passing the `-r` flag:

 ```bash
 ./startup.sh -r -s
 ```

-You free to mix the keys.
+You're free to mix the keys.